anmartinezs/polnet/README.md

    - Only for membrane bound macromolecules: **gui/align_membrane_proteins.ipynb**
    - Models: **gui/create_macromolecule_models.ipynb**

+Exemplary videos for using the GUI are avilable at [Zenodo](https://zenodo.org/records/10735525).

 **Important note**: all Jupyter notebooks are thoroughly self-documented in order to guide the user in the process.
 In addition, they contain graphic objects and default setting to facilitate the process.

 ## For developers